a10networks/a10networks.github.io/faq/unit-test.md

 ## How to test if the code has window.location.href?

-1 Add URL to the jest config
+1 Add a URL to the jest config

 ```typescript
 module.exports = {  testURL: 'http://localhost/',